fonttools/fontbakery/CONTRIBUTING.md

 ### Review comments

-Reviewers play a crucial role as the initial interface with new members of the Font Bakery community, since they can have a substantial impact on their first impressions.
+Reviewers play a crucial role as the initial interface with new members of the FontBakery community, since they can have a substantial impact on their first impressions.
 Consequently, reviewers hold significant importance in shaping the overall well-being of the community.

-Reviewers are expected to not only abide by the [code of conduct](#code-of-conduct), but also strongly encouraged to go above and beyond the code of conduct to promote a collaborative, respectful Font Bakery community.
+Reviewers are expected to not only abide by the [code of conduct](#code-of-conduct), but also strongly encouraged to go above and beyond the code of conduct to promote a collaborative, respectful FontBakery community.

 ### Review latency